uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

 <p style="font-size:150%;"> The MCLC will begin its operation for the Fall 2021 semester on Monday, August 30 </p>
 <!-- <ty"font-size:150%;"> The MCLC is now open for the Spring 2021 semester! </p> -->

-The Math Collaborative Learning Center (MCLC) is staffed with experienced undergraduate students (MCLC consultants) that offer one-on-one (or small group) tutoring sessions for many 1000/2000/3000-level math courses.
+The Math Collaborative Learning Center (MCLC) operates in the Georges Student Center on the second floor of Clemons Library.
+The MCLC is staffed with experienced undergraduate students (MCLC consultants) that offer one-on-one (or small group) tutoring sessions for many 1000/2000/3000-level math courses.
 This service is free and available to all UVA students enrolled in one of the following courses: <br>
 <ul>
  <li> {% include course number=1190 %}, {% include course number=1210 %}, {% include course number=1310 %} (collectively reffered to as Calculus I) </li>
  <li> {% include course number=1220 %}, {% include course number=1320 %} (collectively referred to as Calculus II) </li>